finos/datahelix/docs/GettingStarted.md

 [...]
 ```

-The generator supports three different types of constraint.
-These are:
+The generator supports two different types of constraint:

--   **Predicates** - boolean-valued functions that define whether a given value is valid or invalid.
+-   [**Predicates**](GettingStarted.md#Data-Types) - boolean-valued functions that define whether a given value is valid or invalid.
 In the above profile `ofType` and `matchingRegex` are examples of predicates.
--   **Grammatical** - combine or modify other constraints.
-They are fully recursive; any grammatical constraint is a valid input to any other grammatical constraint.
+-   [**Grammatical**](GettingStarted.md#Data-Types) - combine or modify other constraints including other grammatical constraints.
 In the above profile `not` is an example of a grammatical constraint.
--   **Presentational** - provide additional formatting information, we'll cover these later.

 The current profile outputs random text strings for the `firstName` field.
 Depending on what you are intending to use this data for this may or may not be appropriate.
 For testing purposes, you are likely to want output data that has a lot of variability, however, if you are using the generator to create simulation data, you might want to use a regex that creates more realistic data, for example the regex `(Joh?n|Mar[yk])`.